 A target of 2% does not mean that inflation will be held at this rate constantly.
 That would be neither possible nor desirable.
 Interest rates would be changing all the time, and by large amounts, causing unnecessary uncertainty and volatility in the economy.
 Even then it would not be possible to keep inflation at 2% in each and every month.
 Instead, the MPC’s aim is to set interest rates so that inflation can be brought back to target within a reasonable time period without creating undue instability in the economy.

 The Monetary Policy Committee

 The Bank seeks to meet the inflation target by setting an interest rate.
 The level of interest rates is decided by a special committee – the Monetary Policy Committee.
 The MPC consists of nine members – five from the Bank of England and four external members appointed by the Chancellor.
 It is chaired by the Governor of the Bank of England.
-The MPC meets monthly for a two-day meeting, usually on the Wednesday and Thursday after the first Monday of each month.
 Decisions are made by a vote of the Committee on a one-person one-vote basis.